a-memme/snapchat_correlation_analysis/Regression_analysis/README.md

     - i.e offer a fair amount of interpretability (such as in linear regression) while also maintaining an adequate level of complexity (such as in machine learning).
 - Consisted of smooths and splines
     - smooths are functions constructed of many smaller (basis) functions that can take a wide variety of shapes, and ultimately serve as parameters for the model.
+    - k = number of basis functions to use for each smooth term before any additional constraints are applied - (i.e puts a limit on the wiggliness of the function).
 *See https://noamross.github.io/gams-in-r-course/chapter1 for more info*

 #### R2 in Non-linear regression
-- Although provided in summary statistics, the R2 value is often considered incompatible when dealing with non-linear regression models:
+- Although provided in summary statistics, the R2 value is often considered incompatible when dealing with statistically nonlinear regression models:
-    - explained variance + error variance does not = total variance (as it would for linear regression - including polynomial regression).
+    - explained variance + error variance != total variance (as it would for linear regression - including polynomial regression).
 Thus, a value between 0 and 1 would not always be representing a percentage of the whole. (see the following [resource](https://statisticsbyjim.com/regression/r-squared-invalid-nonlinear-regression/) for overview).
     - Study conducted by Spiess & Neumeyer, 2010 found that you will often experience many of the following issues if relying on R2 to assess nonlinear models:
         - high values for both well-performing and extremely poor performing models
         - R2 value not always increasing for better models
         - Model selection will only lead to the correct decision (the best model) approxiamtely 28-43% of the time
-- Given the above information, other model cues are relied on to determine adequacy: RSE, correlation of actual y to predicted y, and overall visual representation.
+- Given the above information, other model cues are relied on to determine adequacy: in our circumstance, the correlation of actual y to predicted y, and visual representation.

 **Best Model - GAM k=5**
 - best visual representation of the asymptote (see below)
 - correlation of y to predicted y = 0.78
-- RSE = 1030035

 ![Screen Shot 2022-05-23 at 7 17 12 PM](https://user-images.githubusercontent.com/79600550/169919388-acc2322b-7f15-41eb-958d-732b73ea3b42.png)